Before diving into Lume, it’s important to familiarize yourself with some foundational concepts that will be referenced throughout this documentation.

 Workshopping

-Mapper edits can (and should!) be tested with source data to validate the edits work as desired.
-As with the initial mapper, creation of a new mapper version requires sample source data which will be executed as an initial run.
-Once satisfied with the test results, you can deploy the mapper version to the pipeline to make it active.
-Future pipeline runs will leverage the new mapper logic by default.
+Mapper edits can (and should!) be tested with source data to validate the changes work as desired.
+Once satisfied with the test results, you can deploy the updated mapper to the flow.
+Future flow runs will leverage the new mapper logic.